 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-Impact of living with someone else's substance use.
+Impact of living with someone else's substance use and addiction.

 Divorce and separation, impact on families.